-I already blogged about this a little bit.
+I already wrote about this a little bit.
 The Maestro picked me up from work, we headed to a wedding reception, and then we quickly came back home to change (camping in wedding reception dress is not recommended).
-I grabbed my camera after I changed my clothes, knowing full well that the battery in it was not full, but thinking it would be okay because I didn't have time to grab my spare battery.
+I grabbed my camera after I changed my clothes, knowing full well that the battery in it was not full, but thinking it would be okay because I didn’t have time to grab my spare battery.

 The sun was setting just as we were driving into the state park and it was breathtaking.
 I made The Maestro pull over, grabbed my camera, and ran down to the beach to get some photos.
 I managed to take exactly four before my dang battery died.